eclipse-chariott/chariott/service_discovery/README.md

 This service implements the gRPC methods defined in [service_registry.proto](./proto/core/v1/service_registry.proto)

-Replace your path to service discovery directory in the command:
+To register a service, replace your path to the service discovery directory in the command:

 ```shell
 grpcurl -proto {path_to_service_discovery}/proto/core/v1/service_registry.proto -plaintext -d @ 0.0.0.0:50000 service_registry.ServiceRegistry/Register <<EOF